geoportti/geoinformatics-days/source/index.rst

 Event Registration
 ====================

-Registration will open in February 2026.
+Participant registration will open in February 2026.

 .. .. admonition:: Registration